Why do most people buy a Lamborghini while hyping about Tesla?

 Working with Gutenberg feels like building a LEGO set.
 Simply adorn the blocks in a straightforward and standardized order and create your webpage.
 Most importantly, you can save these layout settings for further use.
 Isn’t it awesome?

 In fact, you can use different Gutenberg page builders to get more customization options.

 What is Elementor?

-Elementor is a freemium drag and drop page builder for WordPress.
+Elementor is a drag and drop page builder for WordPress.
 Elementor is mainly popular for designing a webpage with an advanced layout or complex styling without any coding knowledge.
 Most importantly, you can create a complete WordPress theme by using Elementor pro.

 Elementor is equipped with a bunch of built-in content layouts, widgets, and custom designs.
 Thus, you don’t need to build a website from scratch while using Elementor.
 Instead of that, you can integrate the pre-crafted designs and elements built by professionals for your site.